 net Zero & net PLUS

-Owners not wanting to pay organizations and their experts for 'blessings', may be interested in pure 'net Zero' or 'net PLUS' energy performance.
+Owners not wanting to pay organizations and their experts for ‘blessings’, may be interested in pure ‘net Zero’ or ‘net PLUS’ energy performance.
+Building science and building energy-modelling are blended to achieve superior durability and energy conservation.
+Then renewable energy inputs such as Solar PV, Solar Thermal, even micro-Hydro are introduced to satisfy (zero-out) or even over-compensate for (net PLUS) energy consumed.

 Energy Performance Monitoring